 CBDT Announcement Regarding New Form 26AS & AIS

 The Ministry of Finance has released a new avatar of Form 26AS applicable from 1st June 2020.
-The notification states that the Form 26AS will be divided into two parts; Part A and Part B. Part A of the Annual Information Statement will contain the details of the Aadhaar number, D.o.B, contact details as well.
-This helps the taxpayers file their ITR with all the basic details available in the Form 26AS.
-Part A of the statement is as follows:
+The notification states that Form 26AS will be divided into two parts; Part A and Part B. Form 26AS contains basic personal information of the taxpayer such as PAN, name, address, etc of the taxpayer.
+This helps taxpayers file their ITR with all the basic details available in Form 26AS.

 |Sl.
 No.||Nature of Information|

 |1.||Information relating to specified financial transactions (Property & Share Transaction Details)|

 |2.||Information relating to the payment of taxes (advance tax & self-assessment tax)|